 Citi® offers Virtual Account Numbers, which randomly generates a Citi card number when shopping online or via mail order.
 Purchases made using your temporary number will show up on your monthly statement, along with the specific virtual account number that was used for that transaction.

 Which cards qualify?
-This service is available to all Citi cards — with the exception of Costco co-branded cards.
+This benefit is not available to all Citi cards.
 To see if your specific card qualifies for the Virtual Account Numbers benefit, log in or register for Card Benefits.

 How does it work?
 When you are ready to provide payment information to the merchant, launch Virtual Account Numbers and select “generate” to obtain a virtual number.
 In the checkout form, enter the new number, the expiration date and the security code on the back of the card.
 You can add even more security by selecting “Advanced Options” and setting a time and/or dollar limit to the generated virtual account number.

 Netspend offers reloadable prepaid debit cards.
 Since these cards are not attached to a traditional bank or credit card account, a hacker could only gain access to the amount of money loaded on the card in the first place rather than any funds deposited in an account.
-Netspend gives its users the option of an additional layer of security through the use of virtual account numbers.
-Cardholders can request up to six temporary account numbers for phone and Internet transactions.
+Eligible cardholders can request up to six temporary account numbers for online and phone transactions.

 How does it work?
 Prior to checking out online, log in to the Netspend online account center, and generate a virtual account number.
 After the transaction is complete, you can cancel the temporary number.